Statistical Information for Libraries Illinois State Library

 SASS is a nationally representative sample survey of public, private, and Bureau of Indian Education-funded (BIE) K-12 schools, principals, and teachers in the 50 states and the District of Columbia.
 The SASS survey system collects data on teacher demand and shortage, teacher and administrator characteristics, school programs, and general conditions in schools.
 SASS also collects data on many other topics, including principals' and teachers' perceptions of school climate and problems in their schools; teacher compensation; district hiring practices, basic characteristics of the student population, and elementary and secondary school library media centers in the United States.

-The State Library Agencies (StLA) Survey provides information about the state library agencies in the 50 states and the District of Columbia.
-Data on StLAs complement data collected on public, academic, and school libraries.
-Statistical information provided on the Institute of Museum and Library Services (IMLS) website includes:
+The State Library Administrative Agency (SLAA), formerly the State Library Agency (StLA), Survey provides information about the state library agencies in the 50 states and the District of Columbia.
+The SLAA may function as the state's public library at large, providing service to the general public and state government employees.
+Data on SLAAs complement data collected on public, academic, and school libraries.

 Special Libraries Association

 While salary survey information is available to all, access to in-depth research surveys and projects are for members-only.

 Salaries for library workers vary depending on a number of factors including the type of library (i.e. public, school, academic, etc.), size of library, the region of the country, years of experience, etc.